-Aluminum armor braid should be aluminum alloy 5154 or an equivalent alloy having a minimum tensile strength of 350 N/mm2 and a minimum elongation of 2% in 254 mm.
+Aluminum armor braid should be aluminum alloy 5154 or an equivalent alloy having a minimum tensile strength of 350 N/mm2 (50000 lbf/in2) and a minimum elongation of 2% in 254 mm (10 in).
+An overall sheath is required on cables with an aluminum braid armor when installed in wet environments.